drupalcommerce/commerce-docs/v2/install.md

 # Installing Drupal Commerce 2.x

-_Note: Command-line examples use  with the common alias "drupal", not Drush._

 ## Requirements

-We recommend the command-line tool [Drupal Console](#installing-drupal-console), all of our documentation uses Drupal Console syntax.
+We recommend using the command-line tool [Drupal Console](#installing-drupal-console) for quicker setup.
 We require Composter to be installed since Commerce 2 relies on many powerful open sourced PHP libraries. ([Why must we use Composer?](https://bojanz.wordpress.com/2015/09/18/d8-composer-definitive-intro/) [How do I install it?](#installing-composer))

 ## Install Commerce 2